Southern India Birding: Western Ghats Endemics

 More Details About this Trip:

-Those who wish to add even more birds to their list can end the trip with an extenstion to South Andaman island.
-Birds you can find include Andaman Treepie, Andaman Shama, Andaman White-headed Starling, Andaman Drongo, Andaman Crake and Andaman Woodpecker, along with with a number of other species.
+Those who wish to add even more birds to their list can end the trip with an extension to South Andaman island.
+Birds you can find include Andaman Treepie, Andaman Shama, Andaman White-headed Starling, Andaman Drongo, Andaman Crake, and Andaman Woodpecker, along with with a number of other species.